Lost or Delayed Parcels

 It's important to be aware that Royal Mail, for UK deliveries - and most international postal services - will only hold an uncollected parcel for a limited time, often only 7 calendar days, before returning it to the sender.

-We recommend contacting your local delivery office shortly after the expected delivery date, even if you haven't received an Unable to Deliver card, because occasionally, the postman fails to leave a notification card, or it may have been picked up by another member of your household, or perhaps fallen from your letterbox to an out-of-sight location.
+I'd strongly recommend contacting your local delivery office shortly after the expected delivery date, even if you haven't received an Unable to Deliver card.
+Occasionally the postman does forget to leave a notification card, or it may have been picked up by another member of your household, or perhaps fallen from your letterbox into an out-of-sight spot.
 In situations such as this, the parcel might be awaiting collection, even though you're unaware that delivery has been attempted.

 If, however, your parcel hasn't turned up and delivery hasn't been attempted, there are varying dates (depending on the destination country) when Royal Mail will accept a formal report of a parcel being lost.
 Please see below for details.

 When parcels can officially be reported as delayed or lost...

 One of the reasons my parcels usually do reach their destinations safely is because I do consciously go to lengths to make sure the parcels are very clearly labelled, with typed addresses and all labels being very firmly affixed with tape and/or a waterproof plastic wallet to protect against rain or water smudging the address details.
 I also ensure that the return address is clearly displayed in two separate places.